"The whole year has been very positive for me and helped me to grow in many different areas. I feel really inspired now!"

 Koru Student 2018/2019

 The koru (Māori for 'loop' or 'coil') is a spiral shape used in Māori art which is based on the appearance of a new unfurling silver fern frond native to New Zealand.
 It symbolises new life, growth, strength and peace.
 The ferns are highly adaptable, which is why they have thrived for so long.
 So it seemed appropriate to use the symbol for our gap year programme in Bexley as young people join our CRiBS family.

 In a koru, the fern fronds are tightly curled when they are young and slowly unfurl.
-So it is our intention to create the conditions for unfurling to take place, to make space for God to do the very thing He is good at – developing us to our full potential.
+So it is our intention to create the conditions for unfurling to take place for our students, to make space for God to do the very thing He is good at – developing us to our full potential.